Six Feet Under (TV series): Critical reception

-Six Feet Under received widespread critical acclaim, particularly for its writing and acting.
+Six Feet Under received widespread acclaim, particularly for its writing and acting.
 It is widely regarded as one of the greatest television series of all time, included on best-of lists by Time, The Guardian, and Empire.
 The show's finale has also been described as one of the greatest television series finales.
+The Writers Guild of America ranked it #18 on their list of the 101 Best Written TV Series.

 Six Feet Under received critical acclaim for most of its run, with the exception of the fourth season, which received more mixed reviews.
 The first season holds a rating of 74 out of 100 at Metacritic based on 23 reviews.
 Early reviews of the series were positive, prior to the screening of the pilot episode; Steve Oxman of Variety stated, "Six Feet Under is a smart, brooding, fanciful character-driven ensemble piece about a family in the funeral biz."
 Following the series premiere, Barry Garron of The Hollywood Reporter commented that the series' "examination of family life through the prism of a mortuary business, combines sardonic humor with poignant drama and comes up with a unique tone and style, in itself quite an accomplishment for any TV series.
 It is fearless in its approach to storytelling and, far more often than not, succeeds in the risks it takes" and "there is much to admire about this series, including top-notch performances, artful direction and creative storytelling that employs various techniques, including dream sequences and parody commercials.
-Best of all, though, is Ball’s introspection and the insight he provides about society, the funeral industry, and family relationships."
+Best of all, though, is Ball's introspection and the insight he provides about society, the funeral industry, and family relationships."

 Bill Carter of The New York Times wrote, "Six Feet Under certainly got enthusiastic reviews, almost universally glowing notices about the rich characterizations and quirky humor shaped by the show's celebrated creator, Alan Ball, the Academy Award-winning writer of the film American Beauty."
 In an early response from HBO executive Chris Albrecht, he announced in regards to the viewers, that they are "totally thrilled with the series."